Stir-fried Chinese Yellow Chives with Pork

 Instructions

-- In a medium bowl, combine the pork strips with the water, cornstarch, vegetable oil, oyster sauce, and baking soda.
+- In a medium bowl, velvet the pork by combining the pork strips with the water, cornstarch, vegetable oil, oyster sauce, and baking soda.
 Mix until uniform and the pork is completely coated.
 Set aside for 1 hour or overnight in the refrigerator.

 - In a bowl, make the sauce mixture by combining the chicken stock, clear rice wine, oyster sauce, soy sauce, sesame oil, salt, sugar, and white pepper.
 Set aside.